gumsanmarip/web-sprint-challenge-single-page-applications/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.

-1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for.
+1. In 1-2 sentences, explain what React's `useRouteMatch` hook is used for. useRouteMatch hook is used to provide access to a matched object and when it has no arguments, it returns the closest match.
-1. How would you explain form validation to someone who has never programmed before?
+1. How would you explain form validation to someone who has never programmed before? form validation is when it displays and error for forums that has been entered incorrectly or is missing.
-1. In 1-2 sentences, define end to end testing.
+1. In 1-2 sentences, define end to end testing. end testing is when the written software is tested from the beginning to end. it simulates a user for an application.

 ## Instructions